adrian-pino/helm-v2x-stack/readme.md

 helm package .
 ```

- Atm we're able to push our helm-chart to the repository
+At this very moment we're able to push our helm-charts to chart museum.

 ## Push Helm Chart to the repo
 ```
 curl --data-binary "@./mqtt-broker/mqtt-broker-0.1.0.tgz" http://192.168.123.38:8080/api/charts